-These raw mini peppermint slice bites are the best version of a healthy mint slice!!
-They are super easy to make and are completely dairy free, gluten free, refined sugar free and are vegan friendly.
+These No-Bake Mint Slice Bites are the best version of a peppermint slice!!
+They are super easy to make and are completely dairy free, gluten free and refined sugar free.

-Mint slice has always been a popular dessert and I remember eating various versions of mint slice when I was younger.
+Mint slice has always been a popular dessert and I remember eating various versions of the popular chocolate when I was younger.

 - The base layer which is made of dates, cashews or macadamias and raw cacao powder.

-- The peppermint layer which is made of cashews or macadamias, desiccated coconut, pure maple syrup and peppermint essential oil.
+- The mint layer which is made of cashews or macadamias, desiccated coconut, pure maple syrup and peppermint essential oil (or peppermint extract).

 - The choc layer which is my go-to raw chocolate mixture, made of coconut oil, pure maple syrup and raw cacao powder.